 - Why are you launching this program?

 - What do you plan to achieve with it in both the short and long runs?

 - Who are your capable mentors?

 Begin the process by finding answers to all these questions.
 Ensure that the mentorship programs are aligned with your company's long-term aims and approaches.
 Having a realistic projection sets up the program to yield positive results for your company and endure long enough to make a difference to the company and its employees.

 Not all employees, however senior or experienced, are fit to be mentors.
 Identify those with the right qualities to make them exceptional mentors, and establish some mentoring workshops to polish their skills.
 However, assigning one mentor to a mentee is not an efficient practice.
 An employee will have many areas where she/he needs a mentor's assistance, and no mentor will be capable of adequately guiding them through all of their potential problems.
 Create a large pool of mentors and mentees so that a mentee has the opportunity to get guidance and insights from multiple mentors under the same roof.
 If a mentor has to be allotted, then conduct a personality compatibility test to assure optimal matches.

 Who needs mentors?

-Not every employee needs to be mentored at any given time, and it is also not practical to mentor everyone.
+Not every employee needs mentoring at any given time, and it is also not practical to mentor everyone.
 Provide an opportunity for all employees to sign up for the program.
-Get the managers’ opinions on who within their teams might need mentoring.
-Convey the advantages of mentor programs, and what the employees can expect from it.
+Get the managers' opinions on who within their teams might need mentoring.
+Convey the advantages of mentor programs and what the employees can expect from them.